When we go to work, we expect to be safe and free from danger.

 We might feel unsafe, frustrated, lose sleep over the experience and even recount it repeatedly in our minds.

-After an occupational violence incident, feeling anxious and worried is completely normal, says EML Member Benefits Partnership Manager Kirsty Smith.
+After an occupational violence incident, feeling anxious and worried is completely normal, says EML Mutual Benefits Partnership Manager Kirsty Smith.

 “Fortunately for most people, feelings of upset, sleeplessness or restlessness will soon pass as our resilience skills and support networks are activated,” says Ms Smith.